ash-iwn/ReactStats/README.md

 # ReactStats
-A Discord Bot that gives a User Leaderboard based on who has earned the most of any type of react on their posts in a channel.
+A Discord Bot that gives a User Leaderboard for a channel, based on who has earned the most of any type of react on their posts.

 Requires python >= 3.5.4 and the discord.py library